-The Master of Engineering Leadership (MEL) in Naval Architecture & Marine Engineering is an intensive one-year degree (January to December) for engineers who want to accelerate their career by leading and supervising teams and managing complex technical projects.
+The Master of Engineering Leadership (MEL) in Naval Architecture and Marine Engineering is designed for engineers who want to accelerate their career by leading and supervising teams and managing complex technical projects.
 This program combines the engineering and physics of ship design with broad business and leadership training.
-For more recent engineering graduates, UBC also offers a more technical Master of Engineering degree in Naval Architecture and Marine Engineering.

 UBC is the only centre for naval architecture and marine engineering study on the Pacific coast of North America, and Vancouver is a strategic coastal location with an industrially diverse environment.
 The program maintains vigorous links to the regional marine industry in both the government and private sectors, offering learning resources that add value to each student’s experience.

 UBC’s Faculty of Applied Science is home to one of North America’s premier engineering schools and houses an impressive suite of high-tech facilities led by world renowned faculty.
 Local naval industry leaders regularly participate in lectures, introducing a dynamic balance between academic theory and real-world industrial and commercial practices.

 The Sauder School of Business is one of the world’s leading academic business schools.
 It is dedicated to rigorous, relevant and experiential teaching.

 In just one year, this master’s degree will:

 - equip you with the ability to manage complex shipbuilding design and procurement programs and become fully qualified in ship project management